 What is resistant starch?

-In addition, adding resistant starch to meals increases satiety and feelings of fullness, which may aid in weight loss by helping people eat fewer calories.
+Good news!
+Adding resistant starch to meals increases satiety and fullness, which may aid in weight loss by helping people eat fewer calories.

 Besides green banana flour, what other resistant starch foods should you be eating?